The Internet and Beyond

 Computers can be connected together on networks.
 A computer on a network can communicate with other computers on the same network by exchanging data and files or by sending and receiving messages.
 Computers on a network can even work together on a large computation.

 Today, millions of computers throughout the world are connected to a single huge network called the Internet.
-New computers are being connected to the Internet every day, both by wireless communication and by physical connection using technologies such as DSL, cable modems, or Ethernet.
+New computers are being connected to the Internet every day, both by wireless communication and by physical connection using technologies such as DSL, cable modems, and Ethernet.

 There are elaborate protocols for communication over the Internet.
 A protocol is simply a detailed specification of how communication is to proceed.
 For two computers to communicate at all, they must both be using the same protocols.
 The most basic protocols on the Internet are the Internet Protocol (IP), which specifies how data is to be physically transmitted from one computer to another, and the Transmission Control Protocol (TCP), which ensures that data sent using IP is received in its entirety and without error.
 These two protocols, which are referred to collectively as TCP/IP, provide a foundation for communication.
 Other protocols use TCP/IP to send specific types of information such as web pages, electronic mail, and data files.

 All communication over the Internet is in the form of packets.
 A packet consists of some data being sent from one computer to another, along with addressing information that indicates where on the Internet that data is supposed to go.
 Think of a packet as an envelope with an address on the outside and a message on the inside.
 (The message is the data.)
 The packet also includes a "return address," that is, the address of the sender.
-A packet can hold only a limited amount of data; longer messages must be divided among several packets, which are then sent individually over the net and reassembled at their destination.
+A packet can hold only a limited amount of data; longer messages must be divided among several packets, which are then sent individually over the Net and reassembled at their destination.

 The Internet provides a number of services to the computers connected to it (and, of course, to the users of those computers).
-These services use TCP/IP to send various types of data over the net.
+These services use TCP/IP to send various types of data over the Net.
 Among the most popular services are instant messaging, file sharing, electronic mail, and the World-Wide Web.
 Each service has its own protocols, which are used to control transmission of data over the network.
 Each service also has some sort of user interface, which allows the user to view, send, and receive data through the service.

 For example, the email service uses a protocol known as SMTP (Simple Mail Transfer Protocol) to transfer email messages from one computer to another.
 Other protocols, such as POP and IMAP, are used to fetch messages from an email account so that the recipient can read them.
 A person who uses email, however, doesn't need to understand or even know about these protocols.
 Instead, they are used behind the scenes by computer programs to send and receive email messages.
 These programs provide the user with an easy-to-use user interface to the underlying network protocols.

 The World-Wide Web is perhaps the most exciting of network services.
 The World-Wide Web allows you to request pages of information that are stored on computers all over the Internet.
 A Web page can contain links to other pages on the same computer from which it was obtained or to other computers anywhere in the world.
 A computer that stores such pages of information is called a web server.
 The user interface to the Web is the type of program known as a web browser.
-Common web browsers include Internet Explorer and Firefox.
+Common web browsers include Microsoft Edge, Internet Explorer, Firefox, Chrome, and Safari.
 You use a Web browser to request a page of information.
 The browser sends a request for that page to the computer on which the page is stored, and when a response is received from that computer, the web browser displays it to you in a neatly formatted form.
 A web browser is just a user interface to the Web.
 Behind the scenes, the web browser uses a protocol called HTTP (HyperText Transfer Protocol) to send each page request and to receive the response from the web server.